The Lost Estate

 In this way, The Lost Estate articulates the fraught and complex relationship between humans and the natural world.
 We are confronted with these fractures in the subtlety of loss and departure in A last look around, and the mournful presence of decay and decomposition in The edge of the lawn.
 But there is also light and movement, with a boldness of colour in the green palette across Morning disturbances.
 The vibrant blue fabric of the figure’s dress similarly demands our attention, a flash point against the garden’s man-made structures.

-Daniel & Clara in conversation with curator Rosy Gray at Norwich Castle for the opening of their exhibition The Lost Estate on 20th January 2024.
+Daniel & Clara in conversation with curator Rosy Gray at Norwich Castle for the opening of their exhibition The Lost Estate.